grafana/Grafana-Alloy-for-Beginners/README.md

 make stop
 ```

-In a separate terminal, open the project using a text editor of your choice.
+Open the project using a text editor of your choice.
 - Expand the alloy folder and open the `config.alloy` file.
 - We will be using this file to build pipelines for Infrastructure Observability and Applications Observability.